top of page

 A collection for mad folks, disabled folks, and everyone just trying to make it through

-They can be adapted, reshaped, or whispered quietly in your mind.
+They can be adapted, reshaped, or quietly whispered in your mind.
 There is no wrong way.

-A Spell for Getting Through the Day
+Getting Through the Day

 For when just existing is an act of courage